primesoft-group/oneconnexx-docs/_pages/webclient/en/ueberwachung.md

 A maximum of the latest 20 transactions are displayed per interface.
 Interfaces that contain incorrect transactions are initially expanded.

-### Building a transaction
+### Structure of a transaction

 ![X]({{ site.baseUrl }}/assets/content-images/webclient/de/transaction.png "Aufbau Transaktion")

 #### 1. Interface
   The interface represents the higher-level logical grouping.
 The number of incorrect transactions is displayed on the same level

-#### 2. end point
+#### 2. Endpoint
-  The end point is an optional parameter which can be defined in the add-in configuration.
+  The endpoint is an optional parameter which can be defined in the add-in configuration.
 It is also used for the logical structuring of the add-ins / transactions and has no influence on functionalities in the software.

 #### 3. Timestamp
   The time stamp indicates the time at which the transaction was written.